ElaineGilstrom/Hackey-Quest-BeatSaber-Twitch-Integration/README.md

 `OUTPUT_FOLDER` - The folder to save your queue playlists to.

 `SCORESABER_ID` - Your scoresaber ID for the !ss command.
 Can be found in the url when looking at your scoresaber profile.

+#### Commands ####

+0. `!help [cmd]` - Displays commands and gives more information about specific commands.
+1. `!bsr <key>` - Adds the given song to the queue.
+2. `!oops` - Removes the last song added by the caller from the queue.
+3. `!queue` - Prints out the current songs in queue
+4. `!history` - Prints out the songs that have already been packaged into playlist form.
+5. `!ss` - Displays the streamer's scoresaber info.

+Streamer specific commands:

+0. `!genBplist` - Generates a beat saber playlist for the current queue and moves qued songs into history.
+1. `!kill` - Kills the bot